nmuhonen/Inferables-For-CLR/README.md

 }
 ```

-With Inferables for clr, dependcy injection is easy- no config:
+With Inferables for clr, dependcy injection is managed my relative namespace location.
+So in the following code:

 ```c#
 var module = ModuleManager.CreateModule();